City-of-Helsinki/palvelutarjotin-ui/README.md

         - a local Kultus API (running with a local Python or in a Docker container)
         - a local LinkedEvents (running with a local Python or in a Docker container, but a dockerized environment is highly recommended).

-2. **The OIDC clients needs to be configured** so that
-    - the UI client and the API are using the same the authorization server, meaning that the API can validate and verify the JWT issuer.
-    - the UI's and the API's OIDC client names are set so that the authorization server the JWT's authorized party and audience matches the client names.

-3. **Configure LinkedEvents**: The UI client needs to be configured to use the same LinkedEvents as the API is using or otherwise the links to the events will not work properly, since part of the event data would be missing (see [About Kultus data models (and relations to LinkedEvents](#about-kultus-data-models-and-relations-to-linkedevents)).
+2. **Configure LinkedEvents**: The UI client needs to be configured to use the same LinkedEvents as the API is using or otherwise the links to the events will not work properly, since part of the event data would be missing (see [About Kultus data models (and relations to LinkedEvents](#about-kultus-data-models-and-relations-to-linkedevents)).

 ##### Running using local Node.js

 Using the following instructions you should be able to:

 - Run this UI using local Node.js.
-A local Node version can be set for example using [NVM](https://github.com/nvm-sh/nvm).
 - Run the Kultus API backend locally in Docker or use the public test environment's backend
-- Use the public test environment of Helsinki Profile's Keycloak for authentication

-TODO: steps - set environment variables, launch node server...
+1. Set up a local Node version can be set for example using [NVM](https://github.com/nvm-sh/nvm).
+2. Copy [.env.example](./.env.example) file to ./.env file).
+    ```shell
+    cp .env.example .env
+    ```
+3. Configure API endpoints

+    **Kultus API**
+    ```shell
+    NEXT_PUBLIC_API_BASE_URL=https://kultus.api.test.hel.ninja/graphql
+    # for local development, use the following line instead
+    # NEXT_PUBLIC_API_BASE_URL=http://localhost:8081/graphql
+    ```
+4. Optional.
+If you set up a local API, remember to set up also a local LinkedEvents.
+You can find the instructions for that from Kultus API documentation https://github.com/City-of-Helsinki/palvelutarjotin.
+To find out why's that important, see [the data model instructions](#about-kultus-data-models-and-relations-to-linkedevents).

+    > NOTE: if you have any problems to connect, double check the network port where the API is running.
+Running Docker services and their port forwardings can be checked with `docker ps -a`.
+    >
+    > If you connect to a Docker container from your local computer, you can usually use https://localhost:8081/ to reach the API.

+5. Run the Node application in development mode with `yarn dev`.

 ##### Running using Docker